Lisa Joann Thompson: Fly Girls

-From 1992-1994, Thompson starred in the Fox sketch comedy television series In Living Color as a Fly Girl during seasons 4 and 5.
+From 1992 to 1994, Thompson starred in the Fox sketch comedy television series In Living Color as a Fly Girl during seasons 4 and 5.
 She also appeared as herself or as a dancer in various comedy sketches with cast members or guest stars.

 On September 23, 1993, Thompson was the lead guest star on Herman's Head, an American television sitcom, season 3, episode 2, "There's a Fly Girl in my Soup."
 This episode was featured in the September 18–24 Fall Pre-View special issue of TV Guide Magazine.

 The Fly Girls did a number of guest appearances on talk shows such as The Rosie O'Donnell Show, Vicki! hosted by Vicki Lawrence, Leeza hosted by Leeza Gibbons, and an appearance on The Muppets.

 Thompson was also an Assistant Choreographer for In Living Color, Season 5.

 After In Living Color was cancelled, Thompson was slated to be the host of the television game show, MTV's Singled Out.
 However, she was replaced by Jenny McCarthy between the test shows and the first episode.
 Thompson then switched from television to modeling.